 Items of expenditure and income are considered material if the amount would change the true and fair view of the accounts.
 If a material item was excluded from the accounts, it would significantly change individuals' understanding and the accuracy of the accounts.
-The Council has set its materiality limit as £200k per item.
+The Council has set its materiality limit as the lower of 5% of materiality or £200k.
 Amounts less than this are deemed to be immaterial and will not be adjusted for should any error or omission emerge.